The Collected Works of C. G. Jung

 The Collected Works of C. G. Jung (Gesammelte Werke) is a book series containing the first collected edition, in English translation, of the major writings of Swiss psychiatrist Carl Gustav Jung.

 The twenty volumes, including a Bibliography and a General Index, were translated from the original German by R.F.C.
 Hull, under the editorship of Sir Herbert Read, Michael Fordham and Gerhard Adler.
 The works consist of published volumes, essays, lectures, letters, and a dissertation written by Jung from 1902 until his death in 1961.
-The compilation by the editors dates from 1945 onward.
+The compilation by the documentary editors dates from 1945 onward.
 The series contains revised versions of works previously published, works not previously translated, and new translations of many of Jung's writings.
 Several of the volumes are extensively illustrated; each contains an index and most contain a bibliography.
 Until his death, Jung supervised the revisions of the text, some of which were extensive.
 A body of Jung's work still remains unpublished.

 Princeton University Press published these volumes in the United States as part of its Bollingen Series of books.
 Routledge & Kegan Paul published them independently in the United Kingdom.
 In general, the Princeton editions are not available for sale in The Commonwealth, except for Canada, and the Routledge editions are not available for sale in the US.
 There are many differences in publication dates between the Princeton and Routledge series, as well as some differences in edition numbers and the styling of titles; there are also various hardback and paperback versions, as well as some ebooks, available from both publishers, each with its own ISBN.
 This article shows dates and titles for hardback (cloth) volumes in the catalog of the Princeton University Press, which also includes paperback and ebook versions.
 Information about the Routledge series can be found in its own catalogue.

 A digital edition, complete except for the General Index in Volume 20, is also available.
 Both the individual volumes and the complete set are fully searchable.